Auditory Processing Impacts Many Aspects of Life

-Most parents suspect auditory processing disorder in children if speech does not develop as expected — if children are not processing words clearly, they will be reluctant to speak words out loud.
+Most parents only suspect auditory processing disorder in children if speech does not develop as expected — if children are not processing words clearly, they will be reluctant to speak words out loud.
+This applies to more severe cases only.
+Many children with auditory processing problems do not have speech issues.
+Either way, most of the time, while the speech delays go away, the auditory processing difficulity remain.
+Check out auditory processing disorder symptoms.

 Many Children Have Some Degree of Auditory Processing Difficulty